arm61/trad_ml_methods/clustering.md

 For this, the traditional machine learning approach is a from of unsupervised learning known as clustering.
 Clustering methods aim to determine the optimial division of groups of data points; facilitating the labeling of these groups.

-In this section, we will introduce *k*-means clustering which is available in the `scikit-learn` package.
+In this section, we will initially introduce *k*-means clustering which is available in the `scikit-learn` package before going on to look at the more flexible Gaussian mixture models.
-Then you will be able to apply this method in the categorization of SOMETHING.
+Finally, you will be given the chance to apply these clustering approaches to the identifation of space groups in X-ray diffraction data.